-Do you remember MiniDisks?
-How about the mechanical mouse?
-If so you are officially old, congratulations!
+Do you remember floppy disks?
+How about the 8-track?
+If so, you are officially old, congratulations!

-Obsolete products, just like tech, are anything that has become redundant in light of a newer alternative being developed.
+Obsolete products can include anything that has become redundant in light of a newer alternative being developed.
 In some cases, they may even become popular as collectibles.

 What is meant by emerging technologies?

-"Emerging technology is a term generally used to describe a new technology, but it may also refer to the continuing development of existing technology; it can have a slightly different meaning when used in different areas, such as media, business, science, or education.
+This term is generally used to describe new technologies, but it can refer to the continual development, and refinement, of existing ones, too.
+The term can also have a slightly different meaning in different industries like media, business, science, and education.

-The term commonly refers to technologies that are currently developing, or that are expected to be available within the next five to ten years, and is usually reserved for technologies that are creating, or are expected to create significant social or economic effects," states winston.com.
+However, generally speaking, the term commonly refers to technologies that are in development, or that are expected to become available within the next few years that are expected to have a significant social or economic impact.

 What are obsolete technologies?